somecallmejosh/majestic-monolith-blog/content/post/why-unsplash-is-awesome.md

 +++
 snippet = "All photos published on Unsplash are licensed under Creative Commons Zero.
-Do what you want!" title = "Why Unsplash is Awesome" tags = [
+Do what you want!" title = "Unsplash is Awesome" tags = [
   "Images"
 ]